INTERPOL Notices are international requests for cooperation or alerts allowing police in member countries to share critical crime-related information.

 Purple Notice: To seek or provide information on modus operandi, objects, devices and concealment methods used by criminals.

-INTERPOL–United Nations Security Council Special Notice: Issued for groups and individuals who are the targets of UN Security Council Sanctions Committees.
+INTERPOL–United Nations Security Council Special Notice: Issued for entities and individuals who are the targets of UN Security Council Sanctions Committees.

 Notices must meet legal criteria

-A Notice is only published if it complies with INTERPOL’s Constitution and fulfils all conditions for processing the information as defined by our Rules on the Processing of Data.
+A Notice is published only if it complies with INTERPOL’s Constitution and fulfils all conditions for processing the information in accordance with our Rules on the Processing of Data.
 This ensures the legality and quality of information, and the protection of personal data.

 For example, a Notice will not be published if it violates Article 3 of INTERPOL’s Constitution, which forbids the Organization from undertaking any intervention or activities of a political, military, religious or racial character.

 Requests for notices are reviewed for compliance with INTERPOL’s rules by our Notices and Diffusions Task Force; this is a specialized multilingual and multidisciplinary task force comprising lawyers, police officers and operational specialists.